-Director Eddington suggested that the motion include a modification to Criteria 12, as identified in Finding #12 related to trash cans, and modify the 15 hours before and 15 hours after to match the business license requirement, which is 24 hours for trash to be left out.
+Director Eddington suggested that the motion include a modification to Criterion 12 in the Staff Report, as identified in Condition #8 related to trash cans, and modify the 15 hours before and 15 hours after to match the Business License requirement, which is a maximum of 24 hours for trash to be left out.

-Commissioner Savage amended his motion to include the modification to Criteria 12 in Finding #12.
+Commissioner Savage amended his motion to include the modification to Criterion 12 in the Staff Report and Condition #8.